 All PTA students are responsible for maintaining the accuracy of the above student health information.
 This includes, but is not limited to the PPD, chest X-ray (if PPD is positive), Hepatitis B vaccine series, a physical, health insurance, MMR, varicella vaccination, Tdap, and American Heart Association BLS/CPR certification.
 It is mandatory for each student to keep these records current at all times.
 No student is allowed to begin his/her clinical education with expired health information.
 It is the responsibility of the student to provide documentation of updated health records prior to his/her expiration.
-Student Services provides optional health center referrals upon request for any student needing to update his/her health records.
 Students are responsible to pay for any necessary renewals of health records.
 Any student with expired health information will not be allowed to begin the clinical education portion of the program without updating the expired information.
 Any absences accrued due to expired health records will be unexcused.
 Also, any student who accrues absences due to expired health records will receive a Notice of Deficiency for each absence.
 Individual facilities may require additional tests, titers, immunizations, or other information prior to the start of the clinical education course and the student is responsible for meeting these facility-specific guidelines and/or requirements as well as the costs incurred.